Getting it Right from the Start

 Getting it Right from the Start, October 31, 2023

 Last October, Getting it Right from the Start, a project of the Public Health Institute (PHI), released its 5th annual State of Cannabis Report, tracking adoption of key policies by cities and counties that allow cannabis retail sales.
 The scorecard scale is 1 to 100.
 The 2023 range is 0-51 with SLO city and Contra Costa County as top scorers.
-But despite examples of localities that have led the way, many have not yet opted to go beyond basic state law to promote public health, protect youth, or advance social equity.

 They say the devil is in the details.